 Every article that we publish, confirms to stringent guidelines & involves several levels of reviews, both from our Editorial team & Experts.
 We welcome your suggestions in making this platform more useful for all our users.
 Write in to us at firstname.lastname@example.org

-In the modern day and age, people are showing an increased interest towards becoming foster parents.
+In the modern-day and age, people are showing an increased interest in becoming foster parents.
 Fostering children is not something that can be taken lightly since the well-being of a child depends on it.
 Many governments have already put up strict regulations and rules regarding child rights, as it is something that has to be protected well for the future of the nation.

 The rules for fostering children vary according to the country, so you will need to be extra careful about raising a child.
 There are many intricacies involved when you are fostering a child, and this article will leave you with a few tips in order to raise your child better.
 So let us take a look at various aspects of raising a foster child.

 What Is Foster Parenting?

 Foster care refers to an arrangement where the child will be made to stay with unrelated family members because of unfortunate circumstances within his own family.
 If the child cannot live with close friends or extended family, he will be made to stay with foster parents in foster care.
 This is on a temporary basis, for the child.
 In case a child has to stay with foster parents, the preference will be given to people who have similar cultures or tribal connections.

 This is unlike adoption, where the birth parents of the child lose all rights and responsibilities regarding the child.
 Fostering usually continues only until the child becomes 18 years old, and the child will be able to keep in contact with the birth parents, and actually encouraged to do so.